How to Write a Book in 100 Days

 I’m not alone, either.
 I’ve worked with hundreds of other writers to write their books, too.
 Here are just a few:

+These writers are just a few who finished their books in our Spring semester of the 100 Day Book program.

 Sef Churchill decided to write her book in 100 days “on an impulse one Thursday night.”
-She followed my process, and by Sunday had committed to an idea.
+She followed our process, and by Sunday had committed to an idea.
 How did it go?
 “Now I have a book,” she says, “a book which before that first Sunday, I had not even dreamed of.”
 Check out the 10 lessons she learned about the book writing process.

-Ella J. Smyth wrote two of her Romance novels in a little over a 100 days.
+Ella J. Smyth wrote two of her Romance novels (two novels!) in a little over a 100 days.
 She talks about her experience, and the power of accountability, here.

 Nathan Salley set aside one day a week to write his book, and in that restricted amount of time he was able to finish his book in less than 100 days.
 You can read about Nathan’s experience (and his next steps into publishing) here.